Kowal Sentry Integration for Magento 2

 - blocking cookies,

-- removing POST bodies,
+- removing POST body content,

-- query parameter redaction,
+- redacting query params,

 - masking checkout fields,